bagisto/bagisto-docs/docs/2.x/packages/create-models.md

 [[TOC]]

+## Introduction

+Laravel includes Eloquent, an object-relational mapper (ORM) that makes it enjoyable to interact with your database.
+When using Eloquent, each database table has a corresponding "Model" that is used to interact with that table.
+In addition to retrieving records from the database table, Eloquent models allow you to insert, update, and delete records from the table as well.
 To understand Models in detail, you can visit the Laravel documentation [here](https://laravel.com/docs/10.x/eloquent).

 We are using the [konekt/concord](https://packagist.org/packages/konekt/concord) package, which is an extension of Laravel.
 It helps in building modular Laravel applications.